Target profit and efficient output – Akufo-Addo charges SIGA partner institutions

-President Nana Addo Dankwa Akufo-Addo has challenged state-owned enterprises (SOEs) operating under the umbrella organization, State Interest and Governance Authority (SIGA), to make profit and the efficient running of their institutions the ultimate goal of every SOE in the country.
+President Akufo-Addo has challenged state-owned enterprises (SOEs) operating under the umbrella organization, State Interest and Governance Authority (SIGA), to make profit and the efficient running their institutions the ultimate goal of every SOE in the country.

-The President was speaking at the signing ceremony of performance contracts between SOEs and SIGA under the theme; “Driving the implementation of performance enhancement measures in SOEs, JVCs and other State entities” at the Movenpick Ambassador hotel Monday, July 26, 2021.

 “The task is therefore for you to operate profitably and efficiently and by so doing expand your scope of operations so that you can employ many more people.
 I am hopeful that by the end of each fiscal year, every specified entity that has signed this compact with government, will be able to achieve these objectives” President Akufo-Addo said.